MSRConnections/Azure-training-course/Day 2/7. Streaming Data/docs/README.md

 1. **Redis**: The Redis server provides a simple key-value store that works especially well with web applications written in Node.js.
 Start the redis server:

-        /usr/sbin/redis-server > ~/redis-server.log 2>&1 &
+        /usr/bin/redis-server > ~/redis-server.log 2>&1 &

-1. To make this easier, we've included a convenience script, **launch_server_processes.sh** in *gpskafkademo* that will launch the server processes for you.
+1. To make this easier, we've included a convenience script, **start_server_processes.sh** in *gpskafkademo* that will launch the server processes for you.

 ## Launch the Example ##